 Ripe fruits had been falling ever since there were trees; humans have been watching apples, pears, hails and snowflakes fall.
 However, it took several thousand years after the development of human brain before a man named Isaac Newton paused to ask why an apple had to fall to the ground when it got detached from the stem.
 No, it did not fall on his head as some wags would like to have us believe.

-When something so commonplace as the fall of an apple, it set off a thought process in the contemplative mind like that of Isaac Newton.
+When something so commonplace as the fall of an apple was witnessed, it set off a thought process in the contemplative mind like that of Isaac Newton.
 Newton did not have many of the modern instruments.
 However, time was ripe; he came across the literature on the construction and uses of a reflector telescope invented by a monk (always a monk or a priest to the forefront of science!) named Niccolo Zucchi.who invented such a device in 1616.
 Newton constructed a reflector-type telescope himself, watched the wonders of the celestial bodies and developed his laws of motion and on gravitation.
 The ideas were developed empirically, but Newton’s expertise in mathematics no doubt came to help and the telescope must have come handy for confirmation of his theory on how the celestial bodies stayed in what he believed to be in a steady-state orbital equilibrium.
 The original telescope often known as Newton’s reflector is on display in the Royal Society of London.
-Newton also developed Calculus, somewhat simultaneously but independently from polymath philosopher Gottfried W. Leibniz (1646-1716).
+Newton also developed Calculus as a tool for deriving his mathematical equations.
+Somewhat simultaneously but independently, polymath philosopher Gottfried W. Leibniz (1646-1716) invented a similar mathematical tool which led to life-long controversy and public spats.
+As computer scientist Subraamanya Sastry wrote, ” …the dispute, though it casts these men of genius in very poor light with respect to the way they quarrelled, however was a necessary result of their personalities and the prevailing sociological conditions.
+However, this should not cast shadows on the brilliance of the mathematics that these men developed .”

-Newton couldn’t help wondering why, despite his own law of continuous motion of bodies unless interrupted by an external force and that of gravitation, the universe failed to pull all the star configurations towards themselves over time leading to a massive inferno consuming the entire universe.
-When no logical answer came to his mind, he presumed that God made periodical adjustments between the planets, like a drill Sergeant would keep correcting with shouts the distance between each row and column of a band of marching soldiers.
-He went to his deathbed, probably not too convinced that divine interference in the laws of physics was the right solution.
+Newton couldn’t help wondering why, despite his own law of continuous motion of bodies unless interrupted by an external force, force of gravitation within the universe failed to pull all the star configurations towards themselves over time leading to a massive inferno consuming the entire universe.
+When no logical answer came to his mind, he presumed that God made periodical adjustments among the celestial bodies like a drill Sergeant would keep correcting with shouts the distance between each row and column of a band of marching soldiers.
+Newton went to his deathbed, probably not too convinced that divine interference in the laws of physics was the right solution.

 As more and better telescopic instruments were developed, the interest in the origin and the very future of the universe became a matter of great interest.
 In 1905, a young German Jew named Albert Einstein employed as a Technical Officer (IIIrd class) in the patent office in Bern, Switzerland published a brand new and much complicated theory called Relativity, showing that mass and velocity were relative; space and time were warped and not linear and that mass and energy were interchangeable.
 The theory was not all his own, just as Newton spoke of himself, he stood on the shoulders of giants before him – among them James Clerk Maxwell (1831 – 1879), Jules Henri Poincaré (1854-1912) and Hendrik Antoon Lorentz, (1853-1928), apart from Newton himself.
 Ten years later, he included gravity and its effects into the theory, naming it General Theory of Relativity, relegating his first findings to a lower-ranking Special Theory of Relativity.
 The only thing that was absolute, showed Einstein, was speed of light through space – at 186,282 miles or 299,792 kilo metres per second.
 There is no force that could coax light to move at a greater speed.
 Every other motion was relative.

-It is not my intention to explain the mathematics of General Relativity, which takes me a little time to get it right every time I try.
+It is not my intention to explain the mathematics of General Relativity, which takes me quite some time to get it right every time I try.
 Let me, however, show you with a simple example how it interprets time and distance and high velocities that approach the speed of light.

-While working out the gravitational forces and building an equation for them, Einstein also came across the stumbling block that foxed Newton.
+While working out the gravitational forces and building an equation for them, Einstein came across the stumbling block that foxed Newton.
 If the universe was in a steady state, why didn’t the galaxies gravitate into each other and fall into a heap?
-He solved that problem technically by adding a constant to the equation.
-He called it the Cosmological Constant, and explained, ““The term is necessary only for the purpose of making possible a quasi-static distribution of matter, as required by the fact of the small velocities of the stars” (Einstein 1917).
+He solved that problem technically by injecting a constant, to the equation.
+He called it the Cosmological Constant, and, rather apologetically, explained:: ““The term is necessary only for the purpose of making possible a quasi-static distribution of matter, as required by the fact of the small velocities of the stars” (Einstein 1917).
 The numerical value of the Cosmological constant in Einstein’s equation was no larger than what was required to balance out the relatively small gravitational force by a notional force to maintain the ‘quasi-static’ status of the celestial bodies (stars, galaxies, intermediate bodies).
 Einstein recognized that although, to his mind, the universe was by itself in a steady state, the stars did orbit the galactic centre with relatively small velocities.

-Publication of the theories of relativity gave an impetus to cosmological research around the world.
+In 1905, the unknown German Jew working in a Patent office in Switzerland would have been ignored if his paper had not interested Max Planck (1858-1947) who was already well known for his theoretical achievements.
+To Einstein’s good luck, Planck was the editor or the science journal to which Eistein posted his papers for publication.
+Planck read the papers well and gave it quite some critical thought and calculations before announcing it as a breakthrough.
+The famous man’s support and adimiration elevated Einstein’s reputation in the scientific world; soon publication of the theories of relativity gave an impetus to cosmological research around the world.
 The few who understood Relativity at that time, like Arthur Eddington, volunteered to test the theory.
-His observations and theoretical calculations that led to the verification of a part of Einstein’s theory that electromagnetic waves (light) could be impacted by gravity were doubted by many, but soon further proofs followed, elevating the status of Einstein.
-Einstein himself was so sure of his theory that he is quoted by an assistant as saying that if observations did not prove his theory of gravity bending light, then he would feel sorry for God – for he was sure that the theory itself was beyond doubt
+His observations and theoretical calculations led to the verification of a part of Einstein’s theory that electromagnetic waves (light) could be impacted by gravity.
+Eddington’s experimental proof of bending of light in high gravity was doubted by many, but soon further proofs followed, elevating the status of Einstein.
+Einstein himself was so sure of his theory that he is quoted by an assistant as saying that if observations did not prove his theory of gravity bending light, then he would feel sorry for God – he was that sure that the theory itself was beyond doubt.
+Today the GPS you use while driving your car makes use of Einstein’s theory of the warpage of time in relation to distance from gravity as well as the velocity of the satellites, though there is no need for you to make any computations yourself.

 Georges Lemaitre (1894-1966).